 Tests affected

-Removed: R297 Possible structural chromosomal rearrangement Replaced with: R463 Cytogenetic characterisation of a genomic abnormality R464 Recurrent miscarriage where products of conception are not available for testing R465 Familial cytogenetic rearrangement R466 Unexplained infertility R467 Gamete donors R468 Possible sex chromosome aneuploidy or structural rearrangement Wider access to: R314 Ambiguous genitalia |
+Removed: R297 Possible structural chromosomal rearrangement Replaced with: R463 Cytogenetic characterisation of a genomic abnormality R464 Recurrent miscarriage, products of conception not available R465 Familial cytogenetic rearrangement R466 Unexplained infertility R467 Gamete donors R468 Possible sex chromosome aneuploidy or structural rearrangement |

 Requesting specialisms Clinical genetics, Fetal medicine, Endocrinology, Paediatrics, Gynaecology, Reproductive medicine, Fertility centres |

-| Update More comprehensive reporting for neurological disorders via whole genome sequencing using a combined gene superpanel |
+| Update More comprehensive reporting for neurological disorders via whole genome sequencing using a combined gene superpanel (expected in May 2026) |

 Tests affected

-Changed: R54 Hereditary ataxia with onset in adulthood R56 Adult-onset dystonia, chorea or relatedmovement disorder R60 Adult-onset hereditary spastic paraplegia Removed: R58 adult-onset neurodegeneration Replaced with: R458 Young onset or familial dementia R459 Young onset or complex Parkinson disease R460 Amyotrophic lateral sclerosis / Motor Neurone Disease R461 Cerebral amyloid angiopathy |
+Changed: R54 Hereditary ataxia with onset in adulthood R56 Adult-onset dystonia, chorea or relatedmovement disorder R60 Adult-onset hereditary spastic paraplegia Removed: R58 adult-onset neurodegeneration Replaced with: R458 Young onset or familial dementia R459 Young onset or complex Parkinson disease R460 Amyotrophic lateral sclerosis R461 Cerebral amyloid angiopathy |

 Requesting specialisms Clinical genetics, Neurology, Psychiatry, |